 Bonus tip: check your pulse the morning AFTER a workout.
 If your resting heart rate is higher than normal, you haven’t fully recovered.
 It could mean you’re overtraining—tone down the intensity!

 Rate of Perceived Exertion

 While heart rate is objective, keeping tabs on your rate of perceived exertion (or RPE) is entirely subjective.
 Put simply, it’s how hard you think you’re working out, so be honest!
 The simplest scales used by professionals go from zero to 10—the higher you rate your workout, the harder you feel you’re working.
-A DVD that pushes your workout to an eight or nine on the scale will leave you feeling stronger and better afterward.
+A video that pushes your workout to an eight or nine on the scale will leave you feeling stronger and better afterward.

 Consider rating your exertion by using the talk test.
 If you can hold a conversation or sing a song, it’s time to ramp up your effort and intensity!
 If it's difficult to get out more than a sentence, you're working at a challenging level.
 If you're gasping for air and can't utter a word, it's time to pull back some of that intensity.

 Quick Recovery Between Intervals

 Most fitness tip lists tend to focus on the intense intervals in your workouts as calorie burners.
 Don’t discredit the importance of low-intensity periods of your video workout!
 How quickly your heart rate recovers during these periods says a lot about the effectiveness of your training.
 If your heart rate drops within a minute or so during a rest period, you’re on the right track to a healthy workout without overexerting yourself.